benjaminmetzler/OpenRemoteHub/README.md

 ```

 The hid-generic is built into the kernel, so there doesn't appear to be a way to disable it.
 As a result, the RF remotes that emulate keyboards will always get attached to the kernel, preventing it from being controlled by a docker container...At least as far as I can tell.

+### Plugins

+I'd like to use a plugin architecture for handling the way signals are sent from the OneRemoteHub.
+For instance, instead of a series of `if` statements, the command_processor would load plugins for `ir`, `bluetooth`, etc., which would handle the sending of the command.
+This would allow other contributers to add to the transmission options without messing with the main code body.

 ## Links